SherlockLiang/TimeManager/README.md

 # TimeManager

-This is my practise project.
-It is for time management on web page.
+This is my practice project.
+It is for time management based on web page.